Bambarello/VerticalMasternodeSetup/README.md

 **1)** In Windows wallet, **create a new receiving address** and name it **mn1** for example.

-**2) Send exactly 5000 REDEN to this new address**.
+**2) Send exactly 3750 VTL to this new address**.
 NOTE: if you are setting up many msternodes and wish to perform multiple 5k payments in a row before following through steps (3)-(6), make sure you select correct __inputs__ for each payment or __lock__ your 5k coins manually after each payment using Coin Control Features, otherwise your coins may get reused and only last payment will yield valid masternode output.
 The wallet will lock your payments automatically after you restart it in step (6).

 **3) View masternode outputs** - output transaction ID and transaction index in wallet Debug Console (Tools -> Debug console) by typing: